-First two hours free for all vehicles, after which cars must pay £12 and HGVs, caravans and coaches £22, or £24 to include a £10 food voucher.
+First 2 hours free for all vehicles, after which cars must pay £13 and HGVs, caravans and coaches £26, or £28 to include a £10 food voucher.

-The fees are strictly enforced by CP Plus.
+The fees are strictly enforced by GroupNexus.

-After no operator could be found to take on the services, Roadchef were invited to design their own service station here, which they made as cheap and easy to build as possible, with a small, largely-glass self-service restaurant.
-It opened on 20 June 1975 and used an orange and cream colour scheme.
-By 1978, it was described as "the worst in Britain" for its poor design and heavy vandalism, and was soon replaced by a less flimsy-looking structure.
+After no operator could be found to take on the services, Roadchef were invited to design their own service station here, which they made as cheap and easy to build as possible.
+It had a largely glass, 120-seat self-service restaurant and an orange and cream colour scheme.
+There were parking spaces for 50 HGVs and 10 coaches.

 |Bothwell (M74 southbound, 9 miles)|

-Heart of Scotland (M8 east, 15 miles)
+Heart of Scotland (Harthill) (M8 east, 15 miles)

-|Services on the M74||Happendon (7 miles)|
+|Services on the M74||Cairn Lodge (7 miles)|

 |Bothwell (M74 southbound, 9 miles)||Roadchef services||Annandale Water (50 miles)|

 Views expressed in these comments are those of the individual contributor.
 User accounts are managed by Facebook and you'll need to permit access to Facebook for the comments to load.